-(c) Regular School Fund (13.72 cents)
+(c) Regular School Fund (15.72 cents)

-A total of 13.72 cents per taxable ton is split among the 15 school districts in the Taconite Relief Area.
+A total of 15.72 cents per taxable ton is split among the 15 school districts in the Taconite Relief Area.
 Each school district receives the amount it was entitled to receive in 1975 from the taconite occupation tax (under M.S.
 298.32).
 This amount may be increased or reduced by the percentage aid guarantee provisions of M.S.
 298.225.
 The remaining amount in the fund is distributed using an index based on pupil units and tax capacities.
 Generally, districts with larger tax capacities per pupil unit tend to receive a proportionately smaller amount of this fund.
-Distribution detail is in Figure 11.
+Two cents per ton of this distribution is not subject to the 95% levy limitation in M.S.
+126C.48, subd.
+8. Distribution detail is in Figure 11.